-Tangs, commonly referred to as Surgeonfish are a species of marine fish.
-They prefer warmer water aquariums and feed on a diet primarily made up of vegetable matter.
-They come in a variety of vibrant colors that add an appeal to your aquarium.
+Tangs, commonly referred to as surgeonfish, are a species of marine fish.
 Although they are not very beginner-friendly, intermediates and those who have kept tropical tanks successfully should be able to care for them appropriately with few mistakes.

-Tangs will generally form schools, with the exception of the blue powder tang who does show aggression to other surgeonfish.
-They require exceptionally large, heated tanks to thrive, a group of the smaller tang species can be kept in a 300 gallon or 1,136 liters, they should be added at the same time and relatively be the same size and from the same source.
+Tangs will generally form schools, with the exception of the blue powder tang, which does show aggression to other surgeonfish.
+They require exceptionally large, heated tanks to thrive, a group of the smaller tang species can be kept in a 300-gallon or 1,136 liters, they should be added at the same time and relatively be the same size and from the same source.

 1. Powder Blue Tang